 My current research looks at social, cultural, military and political expressions of Welshness in England during the two world wars.
 My monograph, Wales in England 1914-1945.
 A Social, Cultural, and Military History of the Two World Wars will be published by Oxford University Press.
 As part of this interest in the interconnections between English and Welsh identities, I have recently published an article on the twentieth century novelist, Richard Llewellyn and his connections with the BBC and the Welsh Guards during the Second World War.
 For a related blog, see:

-Watch a short video of Dr Ugolini speaking about her research interests - Media Hopper
+You can watch a short video about my research interests here: Media Hopper